 My blog posts:

 - My posts on Unclutterer, which ran weekly for almost four years, covering a wide range of organizing topics.
+Sadly, the old posts have been removed by the new owners of the Unclutterer website, but can still be found in the Internet Archive.

 - My posts on the industrial design blog Core77, which ran weekly for almost three years, focusing on organizing-related products.